A Poisson--Poincar\'e--Dulac for Poisson Connections: Rank two meromorphic Poisson modules and Poisson triples

 and we identify $\Mon(\widetilde{\mathcal F})|_{U\cap C}\cong \Mon(\mathcal F)|_{U\cap C}$ because the foliations agree on $U\cap C$.
 The tangentially twisted leafwise groupoid is then defined as the pushout

-so that on the collar we allow leafwise arrows together with a meridional label $m\in\mathbb{Z}^3$, while on the overlap we force all labels to be $0$.
-Inside the product groupoid there is the canonical embedding of pure meridians,
+Thus no extra $\mathbb{Z}^3$-isotropy is introduced at interior points; the added meridional labels live on the oriented boundary.
+Inside the boundary-enlarged collar groupoid there is the canonical embedding of pure meridians,

 and pushout functoriality turns it into a canonical meridional subgroupoid of $\Mon^{\mathrm{tw}}(\mathcal F;D)$.
 Restricting to the corner torus \eqref{eq:corner-fiber-explicit} yields the constant bundle groupoid